CRIB-project/enewz/README.md

 - SNKE_MATTER.DAT updated in 2002 (T. Teranishi)

+- Debaged eoldz (S. Hayakawa)

-- *sub*.f files to define subroutines to be included in libenewzlib.a (S. Hayakawa)
+- Added *sub*.f files to define subroutines to be included in libenewzlib.a (S. Hayakawa)

 - SNKE_MATTER.DAT updated in 2022 (S. Hayakawa)